Dead or live marks on USPTO trademark database

 A trademark filing dies when it becomes abandoned, expired or canceled.
 Dead trademarks cannot be used to block pending applications.
 If an application never matured into a registration, then you will only see an application number.
 Trademark applications may die as a result of not meeting deadline.
 In some cases, a trademark application may die due to failure to overcome a refusal.

+There are dead registrations as well.
 A registration that was not maintained (renewed) may be indicated as canceled for failure to file required maintenance documents (such as a Section 8 statement of continued use).
 A registration may also be canceled as a result of a trademark cancellation proceeding filed with the TTAB.

 Do not automatically assume that a dead filing means that the owner is no longer using the mark.
 A registration may lapse, for example, due to a failure to renew a mark that is still being used by the trademark owner.